uc-cdis/gen3-qa/docs/testplans/sower-jobs/metadata-ingestion-test-plan.md

 REQUEST_URL = os.environ.get('DBGAP_STUDY_ENDPOINT', 'https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/GetSampleStatus.cgi?study_id={}&rettype=xml')
 ```

-### Negative test
+### Negative tests

-Set an invalid `study_accession` and make sure the job does not retrieve any data.
+1. Set an invalid `study_accession` and make sure the job does not retrieve any data.

+2. Deliberately pull a malformed XML file to see if the dbgap-extract script handles it properly.

+### TODOs (improve coverage later)

+- Check issues with authZ and/or authN